 A student with an EHC Plan will follow the statutory guidance for ceasing an EHC Plan as set out in the Code of Practice.
 The ceasing of an EHC Plan is determined by the local authority where a student no longer requires the special education provision as specified in the EHC Plan.

-A student's progress will continue to be monitored through the school tracking systems.
+However a student's progress will continue to be monitored by through school's tracking systems.

 STORING AND MANAGING INFORMATION